Spanish Rental Property Taxes in 2026: Guide for Non-EU Buyers

 Before the ruling:

-Non-EU owners (e.g. U.S., UK post-Brexit, Middle East) were taxed at 24% on gross rental income.
+Non-EU owners (e.g. US, UK post-Brexit, Middle East) were taxed at 24% on gross rental income.

 After the ruling:

-For prime rental assets in Marbella and the Golden Mile, the savings are material.
+For prime rental assets in Marbella and along the Golden Mile, the financial impact can be material.
 Consider a villa generating €200,000 in annual rental income with €50,000 in associated expenses.
-Previously, the liability stood at €48,000.
-Under the new framework, that figure is reduced to €36.000- a substantial annual saving that would only increase with more profitable rentals.
+Previously, the tax liability stood at €48,000.
+Under the net income approach confirmed by the ruling, this may reduce to approximately €36,000, improving annual returns and long-term investment efficiency.

 Terrace with sea views in La Quinta, Benahavís